rippedpiracy/docs/README.md

                   ██        ██
                 ▄████▄    ▄████▄
 ```
-> **Warning** | This project has reached it's EoL.
-It should not be used as a "always trustable" source for content anymore.
-More info can be found on the site.
+> **Warning** | Due to multiple Staff Members leaving and our Discord Server being banned, updates to this project has slowed down.
+It should not be used as an "always trustable" source for content anymore.

 Everything in the [**Ripped Guide**](https://ripped.guide), mirrored here for Suggestions and Improvements.